MY OFFICIAL DISCLAIMER ….LOL

 Things you need to know about my cooking –

 It’s not fancy!
-You won’t be finding recipes for Grilled Chilean Sea Bass or Mango Salsa here.
-Frilly, complicated recipes with expensive pretentious ingredients are not my thing.
-I’m a very plain cook, in the style of my grandmother and mother (rely heavily on Nana’s favorite Cookbook, “The Fanny Farmer Cooking School, and an old tatered pink file folder stuffed with the recipes that my mother collected.
-Pretty much MY “cuisine” (using the term really loosely) is comfort food from the New England region of the USA.
-Now this won’t be boring because New England is a melting pot of cultures.
+You won’t be finding recipes for Grilled Chilean Sea Bass or Mango Salsa here!
+Frilly, complicated recipes with expensive and pretentious ingredients are not my thing.
+I’m a very plain cook, in the style of my grandmother and mother.
+I rely heavily on Nana’s favorite Cookbook, “The Fanny Farmer Cooking School, and an old tatered pink file folder stuffed with the recipes that my mother collected.
+Pretty much all of MY “cuisine” (using the term really loosely) is comfort food from the New England region of the USA.
+Now this won’t be boring or one dimensional because New England is a melting pot of cultures.
 There is a lot of ethnic diversity in New England cooking.
 First of all, we have the original inhabitants of the land, the Native Americans, and then the English settlers who came here.
 There certainly was a lot of cross-pollination of recipes between those 2 groups.
 And later a lot of immigrants were attracted to New England during the industrial revolution of the 1800’s.
 The riverbanks of the bigger cities were lined with multi-level brick textile and shoe mills, whose jobs attracted immigrants from Italy, Ireland, France, Scotland, England, Greece, Germany, Poland, Scandinavia, and Canada, particularly Quebec.
 This has given New England a very diverse culinary history and scores of recipes handed down through families as these cultures intermarried and became one.
 Between Bill and I, our families combine English, French Canadian, Polish, Italian, Danish, Native American and Irish backgrounds into one big happy hodge-podge of cultures and food.

 It’s not politically or dietetically correct!
 Before you write comments about how my recipes will clog your arteries, ruin your general health, and add to the obesity epidemic in this country, realize that I am making no claims that these recipes are low fat, low calorie, and slimming.
 But I also believe that all things have to be in moderation.
 Overindulgence in food, even low fat/low calorie food, can lead to weight gain.
 And our obesity problem in this country stems from our lack of inactivity as much as it does from our diet.
 We all spend too much time sitting on the couch watching TV, or staring glazy eyed at our computer screens.
 The only part of the body on some kids that gets exercise is their fingers when they are texting incessantly.
 So if you make my recipes, you don’t have to eat the whole casserole or all the biscuits in one setting.
 MODERATION, MY FRIENDS!
+Update – After recently being diagnosed with diabetes, I am creating some healthier recipes, and I will be offering healthier alternatives to my previous recipes.
+I still will be offering recipes that are not diet conscious and still stress MODERATION.
+I am able to eat regular recipes by eating smaller portions, and manage to keep my blood sugar numbers in range.
+It takes planning and self control, and some exercise.
+Enough said, eta and enjoy!